OarisaR/CodeHeroes/README.md

 # 🚀 CodeHeroes

-CodeHeroes is a **gamified coding quiz platform** designed to help users master **Data Structures and Algorithms (DSA)** through interactive challenges and quests.
+CodeHeroes is a **gamified coding quiz platform** designed to help a user master **Data Structures and Algorithms (DSA)** through interactive challenges and quests.
 It’s an engaging way to enhance your coding skills, test your knowledge, and prepare for **coding interviews and competitions**.

 Access the site here : https://oarisar.github.io/CodeHeroes